 Third, School leadership is experienced and long-standing.

-Other areas of weakness include Arabic subjects provision (again an area that the vast majority of UK curriculum schools struggle with), the need to embed technology use and application much better within the curriculum (having iPads is not the same thing as properly integrating their use in the curriculum) and the lack of extended links with industry (these can help develop entrepreneurship and innovation programmes in schools – we expect these to develop as STAR International begins to bed-in Sixth Form provision, particularly in BTEC.)
+There are areas of weakness, as with all schools, including Arabic subjects provision (again an area that the vast majority of UK curriculum schools struggle with), the need to embed technology use and application better within the curriculum and for improvements to the consistency of assessment.
 Finally, the school really needs to invest more in its web site and the way that it publishes information for parents.
 You can be the best school in the world – but if no one knows you exist, or what you do, no one will ever know this.
 There is much to celebrate here – and the school’s outward communications would be a good place to start.

-In our view, on balance, and on the strength of both ongoing improvements in school provision (the school is now firing on all cylinders to respond to KHDA improvement planning) – and the significant engagement and investment of its owners, that capacity is clearly evident.
-There is no reason, in our view, for Star International School Al Twar not to swiftly regain good school status – and potentially go further still.
-It just has to keep its nerve.
+In our view, on balance, and on the strength of both ongoing improvements in school provision – and the significant engagement and investment of its owners, the capacity of the school to improve beyond its Good school rating is clearly evident.

 On the plus side, fabulously caring and warm school dynamics; a history of proven leadership; extended subject breadth; ambitious plans for Sixth Form opening; outstanding levels of investment in British teaching faculty and, strong relationships with parents and the wider community, deliver a school that punches well above the weight suggested by its fees.